 Try using half white and half wholemeal flour in cakes and biscuits.
 Wholemeal flour gives you extra fibre which is good for healthy tummies and it also is packed with B vitamins which white flour doesn't contain.
 Delicious in banana bread, chocolate cake, carrot cake or oatmeal and raisin cookies.... you really can't tell!

 An absolute essential for foods like sausage rolls, jam tarts and quiches but its so high in fat and high in calories!
 Instead make up a scone dough and use this in place of pastry in your recipes.
 Traditional shortcrust pastry is made with a 'half fat to flour ratio' so for every 100g flour you would use 50g butter.
 A scone dough uses only a 'quarter fat to flour ratio' so 100g flour needs only 25g butter, making it lower in fat and calories.
 Again switch the butter to an olive based margarine and change up the flour to incorporate some wholemeal for those extra nutrients.
-I have a fantastic sausage roll recipe free to download by clicking here.
+I also have a fantastic healthier sausage roll recipe.

 Cakes & bakes